dgaydukov/meteorjs-chat-app/architecture.md

 * Great [article](https://github.com/meteor/meteor/blob/devel/packages/ddp/DDP.md) about ddp protocol

 ## A room for improvement
-* Server collection reactive push (so clear chat window, when select new chat)
 * Search users (only for authed)
 * Add users to peer-to-peer chat (only for authed)
 * Invite users to private chats